mharrod/K8s-and-GitSecOps/docs/crawl/published.md

       ```

-      5.Download Image as OCI Archive and scan with Grype - Downloading as an archived TAR to a isolated location.
+      5.Download Image as OCI archive and scan with Grype - Downloading as an archived TAR to a isolated location.
 Not pulling the image just yet.
 We want to check for known vulnerabilities.

       ```

-      # Copy image to local OCI Archive
+      # Copy image to local OCI archive
       $ skopeo copy docker://bkimminich/juice-shop oci-archive:$JUICE_HOME/juice-shop.tar

       # Install Grype